 Common-Law Admission Test (CLAT) is a centralized national level entrance test for admissions to twenty-three National Law Universities (NLU) in India.

 NLU Delhi admits students through the All India Law Entrance Test (AILET).

 Most private and self-financed law schools in India also use these scores for law admissions.

-Public sector undertakings in India like ONGC, Coal India, BHEL, Steel Authority of India, Oil India etc. use CLAT Post Graduation ( CLAT PG) scores for recruitment of legal positions in the companies.
+Public sector undertakings in India like ONGC, Coal India, BHEL, Steel Authority of India, Oil India, etc. use CLAT Post Graduation ( CLAT PG) scores for recruitment of legal positions in the companies.

-The test is taken after the Higher Secondary Examination or the 12th grade for admission to integrated under-graduate degree in Law (BA LL.B) and after Graduation in Law for Master of Laws (LL.M) programs offered by these law schools.
+The test is taken after the Higher Secondary Examination or the 12th grade for admission to an integrated under-graduate degree in Law (BA LL.B) and after Graduation in Law for Master of Laws (LL.M) programs offered by these law schools.

 CLAT 2020 was conducted on August 22, in online mode.
 A total of 22 NLUs are coming together for the Common Law Admission Test.

 Different law colleges in India has different fees structure.
 There is no uniform or common fees structure for national law universities.

 There are 23 National Law universities (NLUs) in India including NLU Delhi.
 While all NLUs take admission through the Common Law Admission Test (CLAT), NLU Delhi admits students through the All India Law Entrance Test (AILET).